Level/abstract-level/README.md

 #### Aborting Iterators

-Iterators take an experimental `signal` option that, once signaled, aborts an in-progress read operation (if any) and reject subsequent reads.
+Iterators take an experimental `signal` option that, once signaled, aborts an in-progress read operation (if any) and rejects subsequent reads.
 The relevant promise will be rejected with a [`LEVEL_ABORTED`](#errors) error.
 Aborting does not close the iterator, because closing is asynchronous and may result in an error that needs a place to go.
 This means signals should be used together with a pattern that automatically closes the iterator:

 ```js
 const abortController = new AbortController()